 Who else can say ” I kill weeds with steam!”

-The response I hear run along the lines of
+The responses I hear run along the lines of

 ‘WOW I didn’t know you could do that’